source-foundry/Hack-windows-installer/FontInstallationIssues.md

 ## The font data in the registry and the font files can be different

-Depending what else has gone wrong, the font registration data (Name and File) inside the registry can be different from the actual fonts installed in C:\WINDOWS\FONTS.
+Depending what else has gone wrong, the font registration data (Name and File) inside the registry can be different from the actual fonts installed in *C:\WINDOWS\FONTS*.
 When this happens, the fonts can go “crazy” - see issue [#152 for Hack](https://github.com/chrissimpkins/Hack/issues/152).

 *HackWindowsInstaller* will ensure that the files and the registration data are exactly as desired and reinstall the font if this is not the case.

+## Java based programs will try to combine Font registry data and all available font files

+Java based programs not just relay on the font data found in the registry, they will also enumerate all font found in *C:\WINDOWS\FONTS*.
+This can lead to a situation where Java has more than one font file available for the same variant (Bold, Italic etc.) and causing massive display errors (see [issue 345](https://github.com/source-foundry/Hack/issues/345#issuecomment-340385407) and [issue 362](https://github.com/source-foundry/Hack/issues/362) for Hack).

+Windows programs that relay only on the font data in the registry do not have any issues in this case as they do check the \Fonts folder directly.

+*HackWindowsInstaller* will delete any additional Hack files we are aware off, for example files from Hack v2 or the special *linegap* files to make sure only the main Hack files are found in *C:\WINDOWS\FONTS*.

 ## The regular variant of a font can be registered as "Regular"